- Apply links menu

 If the repair is a result of inappropriate or malicious damage it is unlikely we will do the repair.
 If we decide to do the repair as an exception, we will recharge the new household.
 This counts even if the damage was caused by the previous tenants.
 Any repairs which are not our responsibility will not be done.
 For example individual garden fences and gates.

-Estate Management Service PO Box 595 Bristol, BS99 2AW Opening Hours
+Estate Management Service (100 TS) Bristol City Council PO Box 3176 BRISTOL, BS3 9FS Opening Hours

 Open Monday to Friday, 8.30am to 6pm